Become an Umpire

 Find out more about the schools »

-Those selected from the Evaluation Course will start their careers in either a Rookie or Short-A Minor League.
+Those selected from the Advanced Course will start their careers in either a Rookie or Short-A Minor League.
 While progressing from Class A to Class Double-A to Class Triple-A leagues, the umpire receives valuable training and experience which may provide an opportunity to become a Major League umpire.
 It usually takes seven to eight years of umpiring professional baseball at the Minor League level before the umpire is considered for a position at the Major League level.